 But if you intend to visit other websites, you may come across pet scams, and parrot scams so the first precaution you can take is to write down or bookmark the websites you are visiting, and the date.
 Tomorrow you will have forgotten where you saw the ad.
 If you were adopting a human baby, you would make sure you knew the name of the Adoption Agency in case it's a shady fly-by-night.

 Often scam sites have no functioning cell or email That's a red flag!
 So you fill up a contact form and someone contacts you by email or whatsapp.
 You may have to wait till the next day to be contacted.
 You don't know where the email came from if you visited several sites.
 So ask what website the person is from.
 (Check your browsing history to see whether you visited it!)
 The name & cell number on the email won't be the same as on the website.
 They will say it's an agent or employee of their "business."

 Too many breeds to be true

 Type the cell number in Google.
 No cell?
 Very suspicious!
 It's nearly always a scam if there is no cell.
 When you are typing the cell in Google, copy spaces, brackets, and dashes exactly as the scammer has it.
-It's best to talk to the seller before sending them all your personal details in a form.
+It's better to talk to the seller than to send her all your personal details in a form.
 You need to add the cell numbers to your contacts because if there is a health guarantee, you must phone within 48 hours if you get a sick pet.
 Take careful note of the website you are dealing with in case you need to go back & read the small print.

 If there is no email on the website, or email is not clickable - that is a red flag.
 You are being forced to use the contact form.
 If they really had all those puppies at the sell-by date, they'd be desperate to get rid of them & they'd make themselves as contactable as poss.